mcassaniti/msdha/README.md

 on `MSDHA_PORT` to the master on `MSDHA_PORT`.
 No traffic is sent to slaves.
 You can run multiple frontend containers for redundancy if required.

+The frontend server by default runs as an unprivileged user.
+If your listening port is below 1024, you will need to set the `--user=root` option.
+The frontend is also capable of running in read-only mode.
+To support this, mount the `/run` directory as a tmpfs volume.

 Note: The frontend connects to the backend master by name.
 If you change the name of the backend by setting `MSDHA_NAME`, this name must resolve correctly to the backend within Docker.